New to scuba? Here’s a brief summary of the various pieces of gear we use in scuba diving.

 The scuba mask is arguably one of the most important pieces of equipment because it allows divers to witness the wonders of the underwater world!
-Masks are made up of silicon and tempered glass and are designed to create a watertight seal with the diver’s face.
+Masks are made up of silicone and tempered glass and are designed to create a watertight seal with the diver’s face.
 While scuba masks come in a variety of shapes, sizes, designs and colours it is crucial that divers find a mask that fits snugly – otherwise the mask may leak or cause uncomfortable pressure on a diver’s face.
 The best way to test if a mask is the right fit is to place it against your face and without using the strap gently inhale through your nose; if the mask sticks on your face comfortably it means no air is getting in, and more importantly it won’t leak underwater.

 The snorkel allows divers to breathe when swimming just below the surface.
 Snorkels range in design from a simple plastic tube to more complex semi-dry or dry-top models equip with angled purge valves, ortho-consciously mouth-pieces, crystal silicon flexible necks, detachable two-section swivel adapters for free movement and special three-dimensional pipe curving for the ideal snorkeling angle.
-On top of all of these features snorkels also come in a variety of colours!
+On top of all of these features, snorkels also come in a variety of colours!

 Boots are worn with open-heeled fins and keep divers’ feet warm and protected.
 Similar to wetsuits, dive boots are made from neoprene and come in a variety of thicknesses (most common being 3mm, 5mm and 7mm).
 Although boots are commonly used in colder waters, some divers prefer to use them all the time because they serve as protection while walking to and from the dive sites, and minimize the uncomfortable chaffing that can occur in closed heel fins.